AnnaTielke/Mononoke/readme.md

-# :deciduous_tree: :deciduous_tree: SAFE THE FOREST :deciduous_tree: :deciduous_tree:
+# :deciduous_tree: :deciduous_tree: SAVE THE FOREST :deciduous_tree: :deciduous_tree:

 [Link Deploy](http://github.com)

 ## Description

-in Safe the forest the player has to let princess Mononoke jump over the attacking humans that appear from the right of the screen.
+in Save the Forest the player has to let princess Mononoke jump over the attacking humans that appear from the right of the screen.
 Catching the "Kodama" will update the score.
 Catching 10 will let you win the game.

 ## MVP